Skip to main content

 At the beginning, having access to ChatGPT during peak times was the most obvious major benefit of paying for ChatGPT Plus.
 Some people were having to wait hours to get in, which ensured the popularity of the subscription model right from the get-go.

 It’s more than just jumping to the front of the line, though.
-ChatGPT Plus officially supports GPT-4, which is this latest large language model (LLM), greatly expanding what standard ChatGPT, which uses GPT-3.5 can do.
+ChatGPT Plus officially supports GPT-4, which greatly expands on what the previous GPT-3.5 model could do.
 According to OpenAI, GPT-4 provides 40% more factual responses, and is a much stronger collaborative tool for creative tasks.
-In many ways, we’re still discovering just how much more powerful GPT-4 is that GPT-3.5, but some believe it even hints at the first sparks of AGI (artificial general intelligence).

-Other major features added through GPT-4 are the ability to receive visual input instead of just text, much longer text inputs and outputs, and access to data gleaned from the internet prior to 2022.
-In particular, GPT-4 has a massive 25,000-word limit compared to the 3,000 of ChatGPT.
+Other major features added through GPT-4 are the ability to receive visual input instead of just text, much longer text inputs and outputs, and access to data gleaned from the internet prior to October 2023.
+In particular, GPT-4 has a massive 25,000-word input limit compared to the 3,000-word limit of GPT-3.5.

 Image used with permission by copyright holder